 Illustrating that story are more than 100 significant road cars and around a dozen motorsport vehicles, the combined value of which is estimated at over $12 million.

-Nothing can compare to visiting the Toyota USA Automobile Museum in person, where you end up ‘pinballing’ erratically from one exhibit to the next as different models catch your eye and demand attention.
+When you visit the Toyota USA Automobile Museum, you end up ‘pinballing’ erratically from one exhibit to the next as different models catch your eye and demand attention.
 Nevertheless, we hope that the ordered selection of details and images below offer a flavour of the quality exhibits on show.

 Guarding entry to the main exhibition hall is a fully restored 1958 Toyopet Crown (below), one of just 287 examples supplied in the first year of availability.
 The very next year the Crown was removed from sale as it was not well adapted to the needs of US consumers, leaving Land Cruiser as Toyota’s sole offering in the US until 1964.